 For each chapter, I will make use of various books and articles.
 For the first chapter, I will use Javier Osuna's Amigos en el Señor, John O'Malley's The First Jesuits, Jospeh Conwell's Impelling Spirit and W. Bangert's A History of the Society of Jesus.
-These authors will help me to reach the primary sources of the history of the origin of the Society of Jesus like Fontes Narrativi, Fontes Documentales, Monumenta Ignatiana: Constituciones, Epistolae et Instrucciones, Chronicon, Fabri Monumenta, Lainii Monumenta, recollections of Rodrigues, etc. Besides these, I will also make use of various articles of many authors like J. García de Castro, J. Padberg, C. García Hirschfeld etc. For the second chapter, besides using the book of J. Osuna, I will also use various commentaries, books and articles on Part VIII of the Constitutions like that of A. Aldama, S. Decloux, A. Jaer, J. Calvez, T. Clancy, B. O' Leary, etc. For the third and the fourth chapter I will mainly use the articles written on the GC 35 related to the topic and on various concerns of the community life besides the letter of Fr.
-Kolvenbach.
-I will read and reflect on these writings from the perspective of community life in order to drink from the well of the foundational inspiration and its continuation for giving life and nourishment to my Jesuit vocation and later to help others by reaffirming Jesuit community life.
+These authors will help me to reach the primary sources of the history of the origin of the Society of Jesus like Fontes Narrativi, Fontes Documentales, Monumenta Ignatiana: Constituciones, Epistolae et Instrucciones, Chronicon, Fabri Monumenta, Lainii Monumenta, recollections of Rodrigues, etc. Besides these, I will also make use of various articles of many authors like J. García de Castro, J. Padberg, C. García Hirschfeld etc. For the second chapter, besides using the book of J. Osuna, I will also use various commentaries, books and articles on Part VIII of the Constitutions like that of A. Aldama, S. Decloux, A. Jaer, J. Calvez, T. Clancy, B. O' Leary, etc. For the third and the fourth chapter I will mainly use the articles written on the GC 35 related to the topic and on various concerns of the perspective of community life in order to drink from the well of the foundational inspiration and its continuation for giving life and nourishment to my Jesuit vocation and later to help others by reaffirming Jesuit community life.